ash0080/gun.doc.cn/Security.md

 > This page needs contributions!
 These were notes taken during a webcast, and need to be expanded into documentation.
-Unfortunately, only the last 20 min of the webcast was recorded: https://drive.google.com/open?id=19ABZE6rKwIWJCNuGqKrO_pzsUxHGGQJ8 (4GB)
+Only the last 20 min (of 2 hour 30min) of the webcast was recorded: https://drive.google.com/open?id=19ABZE6rKwIWJCNuGqKrO_pzsUxHGGQJ8 (4GB)

 To learn how to use GUN's security system, read the ["How To"](Auth) guide on authorization or the [SEA](SEA) documentation.
 This article is intended to explain the **architecture** for decentralized security.